WSOP NJ Promo Code is 25FREE – $1,050 Bonus

 Your APPs convert into WSOP points using a multiplier that depends on your VIP level.

-The four monthly levels, the number of points needed to qualify and applicable multiplier are:
+The four monthly levels, the number of points needed to qualify and applicable multipliers are:

 - Player: Zero points and no multiplier